We Should Be Together (album)

 We Should Be Together is the sixth studio album by American country music singer Crystal Gayle.
-Allen Reynolds returned to produce this album, and released on June 19, 1979, it was her sixth and final album for United Artists Records.
-It peaked at #9 on the Billboard Country Albums chart, with two of its tracks reaching the Top Ten Country Singles chart: "Your Kisses Will" (#7) and "Your Old Cold Shoulder" (#5).
+It was released on June 19, 1979.
+Like all of her previous albums for United Artists, Allen Reynolds produced.
+It peaked at #9 on the Billboard Country Albums chart, with two of its tracks reaching the Billboard Hot Country Singles chart: "Your Kisses Will" (#7) and "Your Old Cold Shoulder" (#5).
 The album title comes from the album's last song, written by Allen Reynolds, and which was previously a hit single for Don Williams in 1974.